- Birth Date

 William Wallace Cluff

 The Cluff family traveled to the Salt Lake Valley with the Edward Hunter Company in 1850.
-The family included David and his wife Elizabeth Hall, and their eleven sons: David Jr., Moses, Benjamin, William Wallace, Joseph, Harvey Harris, Samuel Sampson, Hyrum, Henry, Alfred Aaron, and Orson.
+The family included David and his wife Elizabeth Hall, and several of their sons: Benjamin, William Wallace, Harvey Harris, Samuel Sampson, Hyrum, Henry, Alfred Aaron, and Orson.
+Three of their sons, Moses, David Jr., and Joseph, traveled with the Blair company.

 The family's travel to Utah in 1850 is mentioned in his obituaries.